-Work Placement Strategy (Wrexham students only)
+Work Placement Strategy

 In order to reflect the change in the profile of undergraduate students since the last validation in 2009, a new Level 6 work placement module is introduced for the majority of the Honours suite of programmes.
 This will negate some of the growing criticism which is directed at business schools, at a global level, which queries the extent to which they prepare students effectively for a business career through the extension of organisational knowledge, context and culture.
 The majority of students now either take part-time jobs as a means of contributing towards their studies, or are already employed and retain the job for continuity in a volatile job market whilst they study.
+Previous experiences with work placements have highlighted a number of challenges with obtaining work placements for international students, though many are enterprising in socking

 Previous experiences with work placements have highlighted a number of challenges with obtaining work placements for international students, though many are enterprising in seeking employment.
-To avoid issues with regulatory bodies, placements will not be offered to international students or students studying at any collaborative partner institutions and they these students will all complete the dissertation module at Wrexham and GUL.
+To avoid issues with regulatory bodies placements will not be offered to international students and they will all complete the dissertation module at Wrexham